Fine-tuning the Malware Detection / Scanner module

 Include directories to scan (Malware Detection)

-By default, BitNinja scans continuously the /tmp, /home, and /var/www directories for file changes, but you can add any other directories by defining new paths.
+By default, BitNinja exclusively scans the /tmp, /home, and /var/www directories, but you can add any other directories by defining new paths.

 Exclude Directories, NOT to scan (Malware Detection)